NaomiMcWilliam/Megadetector-Interface/README.md

 2. Ensuring the QUIT button functions properly, so that it closes both the GUI and the command module console that it opens.
 Currently it only closes the GUI, and you must close the command console manually by pressing the 'X'

+3. Incorperating Megadetector v5 into the GUI once it is realeased.
+Currently, it is using Megadetector v4.1.0